 Chevron is exploring for or producing oil throughout Asia, including Azerbaijan, Cambodia, China, Indonesia, Kazakhstan, the Partitioned Zone between Kuwait and Saudi Arabia, the Kurdistan Region of Iraq, and Thailand.
 Major projects include:

-Tengizchevroil Future Growth Project, Kazakhstan – Options are being evaluated for a significant expansion of the Tengiz Field, based on the Sour Gas Injection and Second Generation Plant project that came on line in 2008.
+Tengizchevroil Future Growth Project, Kazakhstan – Final investment decisions are expected in 2014 on a significant expansion of the Tengiz Field, based on the Sour Gas Injection and Second Generation Plant project that came on line in 2008.
 The Future Growth Project is expected to increase total daily crude oil production by 250,000 to 300,000 barrels.
+The Wellhead Pressure Management Project is designed to maintain and extend production from existing assets.

-Duri Field Expansion, Indonesia – Already one of the world's largest steamflood developments, the Duri Field continues to expand as projects are implemented to sustain production and increase oil recovery.
-In 2012, 186 production and 56 steam injection and observation wells were drilled in the producing areas of the field.
-Startup in Area 13 of the North Duri Development is expected in late 2013.
+Duri Field Expansion, Indonesia – Already one of the world’s largest steamflood developments, the Duri Field continues to expand as projects are implemented to sustain production and increase oil recovery.
+In 2013, 238 production and 78 steam injection and observation wells were drilled in the producing areas of the field.
+First production for Area 13 of the North Duri Development occurred in the second half of 2013.

 Major capital projects include:

-Chevron's U.S. portfolio encompasses a diversified group of producing assets in California, the Gulf of Mexico, Colorado, Michigan, New Mexico, Pennsylvania, Ohio, Oklahoma, Texas, West Virginia and Wyoming.
-Chevron is one of the largest hydrocarbon producers in the United States.
-Net oil-equivalent production in the United States during 2012 represented approximately one-fourth of the companywide total.
+Chevron’s U.S. portfolio encompasses a diversified group of producing assets in California, the Gulf of Mexico, Colorado, Michigan, New Mexico, Pennsylvania, Ohio, Oklahoma, Texas, West Virginia and Wyoming.
+Chevron is the largest petroleum liquids producer in the United States.
+Net oil-equivalent production in the United States during 2013 represented approximately one-fourth of the companywide total.

 U.S. Gulf of Mexico – Chevron is one of the top leaseholders in the deepwater Gulf of Mexico.
-Key producing assets include Tahiti and Blind Faith, the company's deepest operated offshore production facility.
-Development drilling for two major capital projects—Jack/St. Malo and Big Foot—continued in 2012.
+Key producing assets include Tahiti and Blind Faith, the company’s deepest operated offshore production facility.
+Development drilling for two major capital projects–Jack/St. Malo and Big Foot–continued in 2013.
+Jack/St. Malo is expected to produce first oil in late 2014.

 California, United States – Chevron is No. 1 in net daily oil-equivalent production in California, with heavy oil making up about 86 percent of production.
 The company uses steam to increase oil recovery.
-Heat management is a major operational focus in the recovery of these reserves.
+Heat management is a major operational focus in the recovery of these reserves, with an emphasis on improved energy efficiency through new technology and processes.

-In Canada, Chevron has interests in the Athabasca oil sands projects in Alberta, exploration and development projects offshore in the Atlantic region, and exploration and discovered resource interests in the Northwest Territories and Beaufort Sea region of Canada's western Arctic.
+In Canada, Chevron has interests in the Athabasca Oil Sands Project in Alberta, offshore exploration and development projects in the Atlantic region, and exploration and discovered-resource interests in the Northwest Territories and Beaufort Sea region of Canada’s western Arctic.

-Athabasca Oil Sands Expansion Project, Canada – In 2012, this project continued to ramp up, increasing daily production design capacity to approximately 255,000 barrels.
+Athabasca Oil Sands Expansion Project, Canada – In 2013, average total daily production increased to 236,000 barrels.

-In the United Kingdom, northwest of the Shetland Islands, the Rosebank Field is in 3,658 feet (1,115 m) of water.
-Chevron operates and holds a 40 percent interest in the Rosebank project, which began front-end engineering and design in July 2012.
-A final investment decision is planned for 2014.
-Maximum total daily production is expected to reach 64,000 barrels of liquids and 42 million cubic feet of natural gas.
+In the United Kingdom, northwest of the Shetland Islands, the Rosebank Field is in 3,700 feet (1,115 m) of water.
+Chevron operates and holds a 40 percent interest in the project.
+The company continues to assess alternatives for the optimum development of the Rosebank Field.